MG977/GIS4schools-RS/rs_satelliteimages.rst

 - False colour (urban) (:numref:`Fig15_EObrowser`).
 This colour composite is used to highlight details in the urbanized areas more clearly and spot wildfires.
 It uses two shortwave infrared (SWIR) spectral bands and the red spectral bands, represented as red, green and blue colours respectively:

-	- Vegetation is green;
+	- Vegetation is green,
-	- Urban areas are white, grey, or purple;
+	- Urban areas are white, grey, or purple,
-	- Bare soils are shown in a variety of colours;
+	- Bare soils are shown in a variety of colours,
-	- Water is black or dark blue;
+	- Water is black or dark blue,
 	- Wildfires are red and yellow.

 .. _Fig15_EObrowser: